Introduction:

 gas at the nearby Fort Bragg.

-My thoughts: A small picturesque town that is a must stop at your way on highway 1.
+A small picturesque town that is a must stop at your way on highway 1.
 Visit the small town (only few streets with stores and restaurants) and visit the nearby ocean cliff park.

 The visit: